-We will be holding a Quiet Day for all the churches of the cluster, including All Saints, on Saturday 11th October from 10.00am until 4.00pm at All Saints Church Hall, Kempston, led by the Revd Gareth Parry, Chaplain of Oswestry School.
-The cost is £2 and it involves a Bring and Share lunch.
+We will be holding a Quiet Day for all the churches of the cluster, including St James and All Saints, on Saturday 26th October from 10.00am until 4.00pm at the Forest Centre in Marston Moreteyne led by the Revd Roger Wood.
+The theme will be our Spiritual Journey.
+The cost is £12.
+Tea and Coffee will be provided but you should bring a packed lunch.
 All are welcome.
 Please sign the list in church if you would like to come.
 Stephen